hesusruiz/isbetmf/README.md

     docker run -e ISBETMF_RUN_ENVIRONMENT=isbedev -p 9991:9991 isbetmf
     ```
     Possible values for `ISBETMF_RUN_ENVIRONMENT`: `isbedev`, `isbepre`, `isbepro`, `domedev`, `domepre`, `domepro`.

+3.  **The database and backups:**
+    The application uses SQLite as the database.
+The database is stored in the `/data` directory of the container.
+To persist the database in the host filesystem, you can use a volume mapped to the `/data` directory of the container.

+    The system maintains backups of the database in the `/data/backups` directory of the container.
+It maintains a rotating set of 7 backups, one for each day of the week.
+The backups contain the number of the day of the week in the name (e.g., `backup_01.db`, `backup_02.db`, etc.).
+The backups are performed every 2 hours in the backup file corresponding to the day of the week.
+The backups are performed alligned to the clock (that is, at 10:00 and never at 10:02 or 10:04, etc.).
+Storing the backups in a different system (e.g., in a cloud storage service) is as simple as copying the `/data/backups` directory (or just the latest backup file) to the desired location.

+    ```bash
+    docker run -e ISBETMF_RUN_ENVIRONMENT=isbedev -p 9991:9991 -v /path/to/your/database:/data isbetmf
+    ```
+    This will persist the database in the `/data` directory of the container.

 ## Configuration